houthami/pdfLib_Server/README.md

  `pip install rembg=2.0.35 `

  ## Note
-  You may have to add Popp to PATH to us pdf2image library [Download the latest version of Poppler (zip file)](https://github.com/oschwartz10612/poppler-windows/releases/)
+  You may have to add Poppler to PATH to us pdf2image library [Download the latest version of Poppler (zip file)](https://github.com/oschwartz10612/poppler-windows/releases/)